Stock Valuation and Financial Metrics Guide

 P/E Ratio (Price-to-Earnings)

-How much investors pay for each dollar of earnings.
-Higher often means stronger growth expectations.
+Shows how much investors pay for each dollar of earnings.
+A higher P/E often reflects stronger growth expectations or lower perceived risk.

 Formula: Share Price / EPS